 What is shareholding protection?

 Shareholding protection can provide your business with a safety net if it was ever to lose a shareholder through serious illness, injury, or death.
-Shareholder protection reduces disruptions at a challenging time by making the transfers of shares an orderly process.
+Shareholder protection reduces disruptions at a challenging time by making the transfer of shares an orderly process.